End a complete sentence with a period, unless it's a question. There are exceptions for working in lists.

 Whether to end a list item with a period depends on several factors, including the kind of list that the item appears in.

-For more information, see Capitalization and end punctuation on the Lists page.
+For details about how to use periods in lists, see the Capitalization and end punctuation section of the "Lists" page.

 Periods with URLs